National Security Education ProgramSuggest an update

 Funding uses: Scholarship

-Location of project: Africa, Asia, Caribbean, Central America, Eastern Europe, Melanesia, Micronesia, Polynesia, South America, Southern Europe Expand all
+Location of project: Africa, Asia, Caribbean, Central America, Eastern Europe, Melanesia, Micronesia, Polynesia, South America, Southern Europe Show all

 Location of residency: United States

 Boren Scholars and Fellows study a wide range of critical languages, including Arabic, Chinese, Portuguese, and Swahili.
 Boren Awards are available to students of all proficiency levels who are committed to enhancing their skills.

 Boren Scholars and Fellows from diverse fields of study immerse themselves in the cultures in world regions underrepresented in study abroad, including Africa, Asia, Eurasia, Latin America, and the Middle East.

 Boren Awards alumni are committed to public service, working in positions critical to U.S. national security throughout the Federal Government, including the Departments of State, Defense, and Homeland Security, and USAID.